Our Monrovia Injury Law Firm Doesn’t Just Win,

 We Win Big!

 Regardless of the circumstances, suffering from a personal injury can be devastating.
 Unfortunately, the results of many of these injuries often extend far beyond their physical effects.
-Fortunately, the Monrovia personal injury law firm of Arash Law, founded by the renowned Arash Khorsandi, Esq., understands the emotional roller coaster you may be on and is here to support your journey in recovering what was taken from you.
-Give us a call at (888) 488-1391 or complete our online form to get started immediately.
+Our Monrovia injury law firm is here to support your journey in seeking compensation for your losses.
+Give us a call at (888) 488-1391 for a free initial consultation.

 According to the World Population Review, about 36,712 people call Monrovia home as of 2023.
 It is also one of the four oldest general law cities in Los Angeles County and was incorporated in 1887.
 The city has had a steady growth of settlers in and around the area over the years.
 However, due to such a dense population, accidents, injuries, and deaths have increased along with it.

 Suarez v.
-Premium Packing (settled on 9/26/2023) – settlement involving a man who sustained multiple orthopedic injures and a mild traumatic brain injury when he was run over by a food truck.
+Premium Packing (settled on 9/26/2023) – settlement involving a man who sustained multiple orthopedic injures and a mild traumatic brain injury when he was run over by a food truck.– TINA ESHGHIEH

 IF YES, You may be able to recover financial compensation.
 TELL US MORE:

-Our Monrovia Personal Injury Law Firm Can Take Your Case
+Common Practice Areas Our Monrovia Injury Law Firm Handles

 What Is My Personal Injury Case In Monrovia Worth?

-Your case’s value may vary depending on how your injuries have caused or will cause long-term disabilities, mainly by affecting your ability to work again and earn the same income.
+Your case’s value may vary depending on how your injuries have caused or will cause long-term disabilities, mainly by affecting your ability to return to work and earn the same income.

-It is also important to remember that the value of your case will also depend on how long-term these injuries will affect you and your family, whether you will require physical, cognitive, or psychological therapy, and whether the defendant will be ordered to pay punitive damages.
+It is also important to consider how these injuries may affect you and your family over time, whether you will require physical, cognitive, or psychological therapy, and whether any punitive damages may apply.

-Different Damages You Can Recover In a Monrovia Personal Injury Claim
+Different Damages You Can Pursue In A Monrovia Personal Injury Claim

 Economic or special damages are damages with a monetary value, such as medical bills you paid up until the settlement or verdict.
 Past and future lost wages for when you could not work after the accident until you received a settlement or a verdict are also considered, along with other expenses relating to the injury.